Fullers crashes Govt's EV party with hybrid ferry plan

 Fullers is poised to gazump the Government's EV ferry push.
 The Auckland ferry operator plans to get a privately funded hybrid ferry on the water before Crown-funded, fully electric models.

-Energy Minister Megan Woods is today expected to announce $27 million in Government funding for two electric ferries for Auckland.
+Energy Minister Megan Woods today confirmed $27 million in Government funding for two electric ferries for Auckland.

+The funding, which will cover 75 per cent of the cost of the new ferries, will come from Covid-19 relief funds (the project was originally pitched to the Government when it asked for "shovel-ready" projects near the start of the pandemic).

 AT is chipping in a similar sum for electrification of wharves (there is already a tender out for a fast-charging system able to top-up an EV ferry's battery in five minutes).

-But the two EV ferries being announced today - and the others expected to follow - will be owned by Auckland Transport.

-A source close to the policy process told the Herald the idea is that if AT owns the boats, it will make it easier for a new player to compete with Fullers for the operating contract.

 But Fullers is not taking the changes lying down.
-The firm's chief executive Mike Horne told the Herald his company was building its own, privately funded hybrid ferry - which will be electric with a backup diesel system.
+The firm's chief executive Mike Horne told the Herald in December his company was building its own, privately funded hybrid ferry - which will be electric with a back-up diesel system.

+Woods said she did not see Fuller's self-funded hybrid ferry, and its plan to use it on the highest-yielding routes, as a threat.
+"The more the merrier," she said.
+A mix of ownership models would be required as the city's ferry fleet was electrified.

+She also noted that Fullers was exploring a possible partnership with firm developing hydrogen ferries for the city of San Francisco in the US.

 Horne saw Fullers' hybrid ferries being used on the two busiest runs: to Devonport, which is subsidised by AT, and Waiheke, which isn't subsidised, giving Fullers a freer hand with fares, which has sparked yelps from locals.

-The two Government-funded ferries expected to be announced by Woods will be built by a startup called EV Maritime (a spinout from well-established East Tamaki boat builder McMullen & Wing) and Yachting Developments in Hobsonville Pt.
+The two Government-funded ferries announced by Woods will be built by a startup called EV Maritime (a spinout from well-established East Tamaki boat builder McMullen & Wing) and Yachting Developments in Hobsonville Pt.
 They're due to be on the water by 2024.

 Horne says Fuller's privately funded hybrid will be made by Whanganui's Q-West, with a propulsion system from Christchurch's HamiltonJet.
 Delivery is expected by next year.

-Note: This story has been updated to reflect a correction from Energy Ministery Megan Woods' office.
-Woods' original statement said AT would both own and operate the EV ferries built by EV Maritime.
-Her office later updated that AT would own the ferries, but that the operation contract was yet to be decided.